 Employee Reporting Responsibilities.
-All College employees (faculty and staff) must promptly notify a Title IX Coordinator about possible sexual or gender-based harassment, with limited exceptions.
-On-campus resources who can maintain confidentiality, and are therefore not required to report discrimination or harassment to a Title IX Coordinator, are those employed at the Counseling Center and Health Services.
+All College employees (faculty and staff) must promptly notify the Title IX Coordinator about possible sexual or gender-based harassment, with limited exceptions.
+Oncampus resources who can maintain confidentiality, and are therefore not required to report discrimination or harassment to the Title IX Coordinator, are those employed at the Counseling Center and Health Services, and the Sexual Violence Prevention Educator, who serves as a confidential resource provider.